leonardr/botfriend/README.md

 If you want to store your Botfriend data somewhere other than `bots/`, every Botfriend script takes a `--config` argument that points to your bot directory.
+But most of the time, `bots/` is fine.

-Each individual bot will live in a subdirectory of `bots/` named after the bot.
+Each individual bot will live in a subdirectory of your bot directory, named after the bot.
 Let's get started with a simple example, called `example-bot`.

 ```
-mkdir bots
+$ mkdir bots
-mkdir bots/example-bot
+$ mkdir bots/example-bot
 ```

 Each bot needs to contain two special files: `__init__.py` for source